 Accidents can have serious consequences.
 There are few injuries that are more devastating than amputation.
 Losing a limb can be incredibly painful and prevent you from living your life.
 The emotional trauma of your accident will only make things worse.

 While money will not reverse your injury, it can help you get through this difficult time.
-Lavent Law, P.A. are here to help you get the money you deserve.
+Lavent Law, P.A. is here to help you get the money you deserve.
 Because we only handle personal injury cases, yo can trust that we have the experience you need.
 Call us today to schedule a free case assessment.